Compact K\"ahler manifolds with nonpositive bisectional curvature

 Next we discuss two applications of theorem \ref{thm1}.
-The existence of canonical metric is a central topic in K\"ahler geometry.
-Yau \cite{[Y]} solved the famous Calabi conjecture.
-He proved that any K\"ahler manifold with $c_1 < 0$ or $c_1 = 0$ admits a unique K\"ahler-Einstein metric.
+The existence of canonical metrics is a central topic in K\"ahler geometry.
+We shall restrict to the case when $c_1\leq 0$.
+Yau \cite{[Y1]} solved the famous Calabi conjecture.
+He proved that any compact K\"ahler manifold with $c_1 < 0$ or $c_1 = 0$ admits a K\"ahler-Einstein metric.
 Aubin \cite{[Au]} also obtained the proof when $c_1 < 0$.
-If a K\"ahler manifold has nonpositive holomorphic bisectional curvature, it is natural to ask whether there exists canonical metrics. \begin{cor} Let $(M^n, g)$ be a compact K\"ahler manifold with nonpositive holomorphic bisectional curvature.
-Then the manifold admits a canonical metric which is locally a product of a flat metric and a K\"ahler-Einstein metric with negative scalar curvature.
-More precisely, the manifold is locally biholomorphic and isometric to $(D^{n-k}, g_1) \times (U^k, g_2)$, where $k = Kod(M)$ and $(D^{n-k}, g_1)$ is a flat complex Euclidean ball with a small radius and $(U^k, g_2)$ is an small ball with K\"ahler-Einstein metric such that $Ric(g_2)=-g_2$. \end{cor} \begin{proof} According to theorem \ref{thm1}, there exists a finite cover $\hat{M}$ of $M$ such that there exists a flat fibration $T^{n-k}\to \hat{M}\to N$.
+It is natural to ask whether there exist canonical metrics on K\"ahler manifolds with nonpositive bisectional curvature. \begin{cor} Let $(M^n, g_0)$ be a compact K\"ahler manifold with nonpositive holomorphic bisectional curvature.
+Then the manifold admits a canonical metric $g$ which is locally a product of a flat metric with a K\"ahler-Einstein metric with negative scalar curvature.
+More precisely, $(M, g)$ is locally biholomorphic and isometric to $(D^{n-k}, g_1) \times (U^k, g_2)$.
+Here $k = Kod(M)$; $(D^{n-k}, g_1)$ is a flat complex Euclidean ball with small radius; $(U^k, g_2)$ is a small ball in $\mathbb{C}^k$ such that $Ric(g_2)=-g_2$. \end{cor} \begin{proof} According to theorem \ref{thm1}, there exists a flat fibration $T^{n-k}\to M'\to N$ where $M'$ is a finite cover of $M$.
 The universal cover $\tilde{M}$ is biholomorphic to $\mathbb{C}^{n-k}\times \tilde{N}$ where $\tilde{N}\to N$ is the universal covering.
-Since $c_1(N) < 0$, $N$ admits a unique K\"ahler-Einstein metric $g_2$, thus $\tilde{N}$ admits a complete K\"ahler-Einstein metric with negative scalar curvature.
+Since $c_1(N) < 0$, $N$ admits a unique K\"ahler-Einstein metric $g_2$.
+Thus $\tilde{N}$ admits a complete K\"ahler-Einstein metric with negative scalar curvature.
 Any element $a\in \pi_1(M)$ induces a deck transformation $f$ on $\tilde{M}$ which descends to a biholomorphism of $\tilde{N}$.
-By Yau's Schwartz lemma \cite{[Y1]}, the K\"ahler-Einstein metric on $\tilde{N}$ is unique.
+By Yau's Schwarz lemma \cite{[Y2]}, the K\"ahler-Einstein metric on $\tilde{N}$ is unique.
 Thus $f$ preserves the K\"ahler-Einstein metric $g_2$ on $\tilde{N}$.
-Therefore, the product metric $\mathbb{C}^{n-k}\times (\tilde{N}, g_2)$ descends to a metric to $M$ which is canonical. \end{proof} \begin{remark} We have to lift the metric to the universal cover.
-Since $\hat{M}$ is not necessarily a regular covering of $M$, there might be no deck transformation on $\hat{M}$. \end{remark}
+Therefore, the product metric on $\mathbb{C}^{n-k}\times (\tilde{N}, g_2)$ descends to a metric on $M$ which is canonical. \end{proof}

 It is also interesting to analyze the long time behavior of the normalized K\"ahler-Ricci flow